 Cellars

 Repair category -

-Notes Not Applicable.
+Notes Not applicable.

 Electricity

 Repair category 1

-Notes The rear external light is broken.
-It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.
+It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.